About the course

 Our BSc Sports Therapy aims to provide you with the knowledge base to underpin your practical skills and expertise in order to become eligible to register as a sports therapist.
 Our course focuses on employability and self-development, supporting you to become an autonomous practitioner upon graduation, confident in your practice yet aware of the need for continuing professional development.

-Split across two specialist areas, BSc Sports Therapy builds on the experience of delivering physiotherapy in the School of Health and Human Sciences as well as the Sports and Exercise Science team based within the School of Biological Sciences.
+BSc Sports Therapy builds on the experience of delivering physiotherapy.
 You develop a range of treatment options including electrotherapy, exercise and manual skills.

 A high proportion of our specialised teaching is practical-based in small classes and upon graduation you are eligible to register with the Society of Sports Therapists, allowing you to work independently in a clinical setting or with a team or club.